imgeng/image-cdn-wordpress/readme.txt

 === ImageEngine - Optimize the Images on Your WordPress Site Like No Other Plugin ===
 Contributors: imageengine
-Tags: image cdn, cdn, ImageEngine, image optimizer, content delivery network, image convert, avif, webp, jpegxl Requires at least: 5.3
+Tags: image cdn, ImageEngine, avif, webp, jpegxl Requires at least: 5.3
 Tested up to: 6.5.3
 Requires PHP: 7.4